MicrosoftDocs/cpp-docs/docs/assembler/masm/invoke.md

 helpviewer_keywords: ["INVOKE directive"]
 ms.assetid: 12d9bb40-33b9-411e-b801-45a1d675967e
 ---
-# INVOKE (32-bit MASM)
+# INVOKE

+(32-bit MASM only.)
 Calls the procedure at the address given by *expression*, passing the arguments on the stack or in registers according to the standard calling conventions of the language type.
 (32-bit MASM only.)

 ## Syntax